-- In 1887 he produced a statue of the goddess Aphrodite (Roman Venus) beneath a shade and myrtle(?)-wreath held by a pair of Centaurides (female Centaurs). - The text on the mosaic pavement is difficult to translate.
+- The Centaurs are legendary half-human, half-horse creatures from ancient Greece.
+For the ancient Greeks they represented voilence, passion and lust and they often represented Centauromachy's where they are shown fighting the Lapiths who represented reason and the Lapiths always win. - Female are not often shown but on this mosaic pavement from Roman Tunisia the goddess Aphrodite is shown with a Centauress either side holding a wreath of myrtle.
+The text is difficult to translate.
 Polystephanus was a Greek writer of books describing miraculous stories and unbelievable things.
-Archeus is the life force and 'Rationis est' is 'the reason'. - Female centaurs, called centaurides or centauresses, are not mentioned in early Greek literature and art, but they do appear occasionally in later antiquity.
-A Macedonian mosaic of the 4th century BC is one of the earliest examples of the centauress in art.
-Rodin may be referencing the centauress Hylonome in Ovid's Metamorphoses who committed suicide on hearing of the death of her husband Cyllarus in the fight against the Lapiths (legendary people of Greek mythology). - The most common theory regarding the idea of centaurs is that they arose came from the first reaction of a non-riding culture, such as the Minoan, to nomads who were mounted on horseback.
+Archeus is the life force and 'Rationis est' is 'the reason'. - (CLICK) In 1887 Rodin produced a statue of a Centauress. - Female centaurs, called centaurides or centauresses, are not mentioned in early Greek literature and art, but they do appear occasionally in later antiquity.
+Rodin may be referencing the centauress Hylonome in Ovid's Metamorphoses who committed suicide on hearing of the death of her husband Cyllarus in the fight against the Lapiths (legendary people of Greek mythology).

+• The most common theory regarding the idea of centaurs is that they arose came from the first reaction of a non-riding culture, such as the Minoan, to nomads who were mounted on horseback.